WORLD WAR II

 Once by Morris Gleitzman

 When his Jewish parents place young Felix in an orphanage in war-torn Poland, they tell him that they must leave to fix their book business.
 Felix knows they will return.
 Curiously, one morning men in dark suits storm the orphanage and start burning books--these must be the people his parents have fled from.
 Others call these men Nazis; Felix doesn't understand.
 Determined to be reunited with his family and to save more books from being burned, Felix runs away.
 But during his travels he sees even more horrors: People are beaten, starved and shot.
 All because of books?
-Sequels: Then and Now
+Felix's misconceptions are heartbreaking, and readers will wince as he slowly and painfully gets closer to the truth.

 Prisoner B-3087 by Alan Gratz